resir014/resir014.github.io/_posts/2014/2014-05-12-a-desperate-plea-for-internet-freedom.md

 ***

 That pretty much sums up how our Internet has become.
 Now I stand before you, begging for help as this is starting to get out of hand.

+***

+**Update:** The blocking of Vimeo has brought up protests in the Indonesian twitterverse, and as of Monday morning, [the Ministry of Communications & Information has unblocked access to Vimeo](http://www.tempo.co/read/news/2014/05/12/072577071/Banjir-Protes-Menteri-Kominfo-Buka-Blokir-Vimeo) Everything else remains blocked.

+**Update 2:** The Communications Ministry has pulled a double reversal, now stating that [the block on Vimeo is mandatory for all ISPs](http://inet.detik.com/read/2014/05/12/201703/2580712/398/menkominfo-semua-isp-wajib-blokir-vimeo?i991101105).

+**Update 3:** A local Al Jazeera cameraman [posted a video](http://www.youtube.com/watch?v=BD4jDRXoCac) expressing his anger on the blockage of Vimeo.

+**Update 4:** Vimeo has said that they have received the official request sent by the Ministry and are working to resolve the issue.

+**Update 5:** Changed the name "Internet Sehat" to "Internet Positif" to avoid confusion with [Internet Sehat](https://twitter.com/internetsehat), a non-profit organisation promoting safe browsing on the Internet.
+Internet Positif is purely a government program.